History of the Vlok family

 Johan and Ansie met at the University of Stellenbosch where he was studying for a degree in Viticulture and Oenology and she for her degree in Food Science.
 They married in 1983 and soon settled on Môrester farm.
 Their firstborn child, a daughter Anne-Mart followed in 1984 and their son Adriaan Johannes “Johan” (named for his grandfather) in 1986.
 Their third child, another daughter Ansie, completed the family in 1988.

 Anne-Mart has a degree in Psychology and has also studied at the prestigious ICA Culinary School in Stellenbosch.
-Johan Jnr is following in his father’s footsteps and is in the process of completing his post-graduate degree in Viticulture .
-Ansie has completed her Bachelor’s Degree in Marketing.
+Johan Jnr is following in his father’s footsteps and he joined the farming business in 2011 after completing his post-graduate degree in Viticulture.
+Ansie has completed her Bachelor’s Degree in Marketing and has joined Het Vlock Casteel in 2012.
+She is in charge of the Weddings and Function as the Coordinator as well as the Finances of the business.

 Inspired by his father’s (Attie) ingenuity and visionary farming techniques, Johan Snr saw the potential in the land and it is due to his foresight that the farm went from producing predominantly table and wine grapes in the 1980’s to the wide diversity of produce available today.